exakat/php-dictionary/dictionary/useless.ini.rst

 Some piece of code is useless when it doesn't bring any feature to the code.

 It may be the case of double checks, where a characteristic is checked twice in a row; or when the same operation is repeated multiple times, yet is idempotent.

+It is also the case of unused calculations: they are processed, stored, but ultimately, not combined with anything else.

 .. code-block:: php